SohamRoy-01/HairStylist-makeup-Artist/README.md

-# Prerana Sarkar - Portfolio
+# Prerana Sarkar - Portfolio:: HairStylist -makeup-artist

 This is the code for the website of Prerana Sarkar, a hair stylist and makeup artist.
 The website includes sections for a header, a home page, an about section, premium services, and styles.